-The approved Noise Management Plan (NMP) was prepared in line with the Mod 4 approval and in accordance with the NSW EPA 'Noise Policy for Industry' (NPfI) issued in October 2017.
+The approved noise management plan (NMP) (dated 20 April 2022) was prepared in line with the Mod 4 approval and in accordance with the NSW EPA 'Noise Policy for Industry' (NPfI) issued in October 2017.
 Table 5 of the NMP adopts nine attended noise monitoring (NM) locations that are representative of residences outlined in the DC.
 Where several assessment locations are in one NM catchment, representative noise limits have been adopted to ensure that the lowest (most stringent) limits within the NM catchment can be achieved.
 Relevant sections of the NMP are reproduced in Appendix B.3.